ajay197/Statistical_Analysis_Using_Gretl/Salary_prediction_using_regression/Explaination.md

 Regression Model has been prepared by using <b>Gretl Analysis Tool</b>.

-Using this regression model, Salary has been predicted w.r.t.
-Experience in years.
+Using this regression model, <b>Salary</b> has been predicted w.r.t. <b>Experience</b> in years.

-Background Elimination Method has been used to find the desired variables that could be used in modelling.
+<b>Background Elimination Method</b> has been used to find the desired variables that could be used in modelling.